-Remember, if you do not qualify for the exclusive use test, you must meet all the requirements above to be eligible to deduct business use of home.
+Remember, if you do not qualify for the exclusive use test, you must meet all the requirements above to be able to be eligible to deduct business use of home.

 Let's review.
 You can deduct the costs of your home from your taxes if one of two criteria are met.